bishwa-7/AWS-Lambda/RDS.md

     - We recommend that you use General Purpose SSD or Provisioned IOPS SSD for any new storage needs.

 ## Amazon Aurora:
+- RDS is great but still we have to do some task manually like keeping some monitors on read and write throughput
+- It handles more
 - It is enterprise-class relational database
 - It is compatible with MySQL and PostgreSQL relational databases
 - up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL datab